-While eating more protein and fibre with fewer carbs and fat is essential, everyone has different demands of each based on their activity level, metabolic rate, muscle mass, and a long list of other factors.
+While eating more protein and fibre with fewer carbs and fat is essential, everyone has different demands based on their activity level, metabolic rate, muscle mass, and a long list of other factors.
 Thus, there is no perfect ‘insulin resistance macros ratio’ or ratio breakdown of macronutrients that’s universal for everyone with insulin resistance.
 Besides, jumping from a diet of X amount of protein directly to Y amount can be a shock to the system (and the mind) and push someone to tap out quickly.

 The chart below shows a comparison of each macronutrient vs calorie intake from the analysis of our data from Optimisers.
 Progressively dialling back both fat and refined carbohydrates while prioritising protein and fibre leads to greater satiety and more rapid weight loss.
 However, the ideal macros for you will depend on where you’re starting from.

 In our four-week Macros Masterclass, we walk our Optimisers through the process of tracking their current diet and slowly moving towards one with an improved protein percentage until they find the minimum effective dose or the most minimal amount of change that still moves you towards your goals.